NISE-PE Constraint: Data-Driven Predictive Control with Persistence of Excitation: Illustrative example

 \subsection{Case 1: $\delta(k) = 0.017$}

-To evaluate the performance of Algorithm \ref{alg:cap}, the system was simulated for 100 initial input sequences of length $T$ and 100 values of $\varepsilon$.
-The components of the initial input sequences were sampled uniformly from the interval $[0,1]^2$, while the values of $\varepsilon$ were sampled linearly from the interval $[10^{-4}, 3 \cdot10^{-1}]$.
-The initial sequences were used to provide an initial excitation to the system in the interval $[1,T]$ and Algorithm 1 was applied from the instant $T+1$.
+The system was simulated for 50 initial input sequences of length $T$, 100 values of $\varepsilon$ and a simulation length of $N_s = 1000$.
+The initial input sequence was uniformly sampled from the interval $[0,1]^2$ and used to provide an initial excitation to the system for $k \in [1,T]$; Algorithm 1 was then applied from the instant $T+1$.
+The values of $\varepsilon$ were linearly sampled from $[10^{-4}, 3 \cdot10^{-1}]$.
+For this system, values of $\varepsilon$ smaller than $10^{-4}$ resulted in numerical errors when solving \eqref{eq:loss_PE_condition_1}.

-Fig. \ref{fig:example1_input_output} compares the trajectories of $y_1^{}$ and $u_1^{}$ for two values of $\varepsilon$.
-The trajectories obtained using $\mathbb{P}_0$, with no PE constraints or data update, are also presented as a reference.
-As expected for a time-invariant system, $\mathbb{P}_0$ was able to track the references, although with some offset.
-The two implementations of Algorithm \ref{alg:cap} were also able to track the references.
-The oscillations present in these two scenarios can be attributed to the oscillations in $u_k^{}$ necessary to maintain persistence of excitation.
+Fig.~\ref{fig:example1_input_output} compares input--output trajectories obtained using \eqref{eq:data_driven_MPC_entire_formulation} to trajectories obtained by Algorithm \ref{alg:cap} for two values of $\varepsilon$.
+As expected for a time-invariant system, on average all controllers were able to track the references, though differences in behaviour can be observed.
+The controller based on \eqref{eq:data_driven_MPC_entire_formulation} presented varying degrees of steady-state offset, resulting in a wider spread of the outputs in Fig.~\ref{fig:example1_input_output}.
+Algorithm~\ref{alg:cap} eliminates this offset and reduced the shaded regions for the outputs at the expense of introducing oscillations around the setpoints and increasing variance for the input.

+This trade-off in performance can be verified in Table~\ref{tab:squared_tracking}, which presents the mean squared tracking errors for for the scenarios compared in Fig.~\ref{fig:example1_input_output}.
+Smaller values of $\varepsilon$ eliminate the offset with smaller increases in input oscillation, resulting in better input and output tracking.
+Higher values of $\varepsilon$ can further improve output tracking at the expense of a higher input tracking error.

-Fig. \ref{fig:example1_cond_vs_epsilon} evaluates the steady-state relation between the value of $\varepsilon$ and the condition number of the square submatrix of $\mathcal{H}_{\scriptstyle L}^{}({u}_{\scriptstyle [k-T+1,k]}^{})$ composed of its $mL$ rows and its last $mL$ columns, i.e., the square submatrix with the most recent data.
-These plots consider the average, minimum and maximum condition numbers, over all initial sequences, for the interval $[N_s-T+1,N_s]$.
-It can be observed that, as the value of $\varepsilon$ increases, the condition number decreases, indicating a better-conditioned problem. \tikzexternaldisable
+Fig.~\ref{fig:example1_cond_vs_epsilon} evaluates the relation between $\varepsilon$ and the condition number of $\mathcal{H}_{\scriptstyle L}^{}({u}_{\scriptstyle [k-T+1,k]}^{})$.
+These plots consider the average, minimum and maximum condition numbers over all initial sequences for the final interval $[N_s-T+1,N_s]$, which reduces influences from the initial transient.
+It can be observed that, as the value of $\varepsilon$ increases, the condition number decreases, indicating a better-conditioned problem.